MWATelescope/manta-ray-client/README.md

 * Download your completed jobs

 There are two types of MWA ASVO jobs:
-* Conversion: Average, convert and download visibility data set.
+* Conversion: Calibrate, average, convert and download a visibility data set.
 * Download: Package and download a raw visibility data set.
 (This is recommended for advanced users, as the raw visibility files are in an MWA-specific format).

 ## Job States